 It's always a good idea to have Mario Kart 8 Deluxe in your back pocket because it's a game that most people can play.
-You can easily bust it out while you have friends and family over and have a good time, without the need to explain complicated controls or backstories.
+You can easily bust it out while you have friends and family over and have a good time without explaining complicated controls or backstories.

-But its simplicity doesn't mean core players can't enjoy it, as well.
-It has challenging Grand Prix stages that are sure to keep you on your toes, along with lots of unlockables, and a surprisingly functional online mode.
+But its simplicity also doesn't mean core players can't enjoy it.
+It has challenging Grand Prix stages that are sure to keep you on your toes, along with lots of unlockables and a surprisingly functional online mode.
 There's a reason why it's the system's bestselling game, coming in at close to 29 million units sold.